Wests Tigers: Statistics and records

 Robbie Farah holds the record for most appearances for The Wests Tigers with 277.
 Having played in every game of the 2008, 2009, 2010 & 2011 seasons.

 The highest point-scorers for the club have been players who have undertaken goalkicking duties for a period.
 Benji Marshall has scored the most points for the club (1181), followed by Brett Hodgson (786), and Joel Caine (526).
 In 2005, Hodgson scored a record 308 points during the season, the most points ever scored by a fullback in one season.
 In the semis of 2005, he also scored 30 points in one match against the North Queensland Cowboys.

 David Nofoaluma has the most tries for the Wests Tigers, accumulating 100.
 Taniela Tuiaki scored a club-record 21 tries during the 2009 season.

 Wests Tigers "Team of the Century"

 The Wests Tigers Team of the Century was announced in 2004, encompassing the best players from both Balmain and Western Suburbs.
 Nine Balmain players and eight from Western Suburbs made up the 17 members of the team.

 Captains

-There have been 25 captains of the Tigers since their first season in 2000.
+There have been 27 captains of the Tigers since their first season in 2000.

-The current captain is Apisai Koroisau.
+The current captains are Apisai Koroisau and Jarome Luai.